erivlis/graphinate/docs/introduction.md

 ### A Graph as a Data Structure

 A Graph can be a useful data structure.
-It is, perhaps, the simplest data structure, that is a "bit more" than just a simple collection of "things".
+It is, perhaps, the simplest data structure, which is a "bit more" than just a simple collection of "things".
 As such, it can be used to model any data source that has structure.

 ### Graph Elements